chlakshmareddy/DNN_Assignment_LakshmaReddy_Challa/README.md

 # Image-Based Story Sequence Classification Using Convolutional Neural Networks (CNNs)

-This repository contains a complete image-based practical submission for the reassessment task.

 ## Objective

 The task is to predict where an image belongs in a five-step story sequence.
 This is a five-class classification problem: